 The last year we were actually together I slowly started to pick myself up.
 For years I was falling down a depressing hole that I couldn’t get out of.
 It didn’t help our marriage at all.
 You weren’t perfect yourself and caused many issues that broke our marriage, but mine were something that should have been dealt with years ago.
 I have a lot of mental issues.
 I know you struggled in some areas, and it always makes me regret actions I should have taken differently.
 If I did I wouldn’t be writing this letter.

 It was working slowly, and I was trying as hard as I could to make myself a better husband, father and person overall.
 However, once you got a new job everything changed for the worse.
-You became distant, talked to your boss about personal things over the phone, and did everything you could to not be near me.
+You became distant, talked to your boss about personal things over the phone (She left me to be with him), and did everything you could to not be near me.
 I knew I was losing you and I felt lost.
 The day finally came when you told me you wanted a divorce.
 I went through so many emotions like anger, sadness, guilt, blame, and so much more.

 For the last several months of our marriage I tried as hard as I could to win you back.
 It was over, though.
 You showed bitterness to me, said to others it didn’t matter if I changed and had no faith in me.
 You believed I am a doomed person and nothing I did would matter.
 This broke my heart.
 The one person in the world I loved now thought I was pathetic and not even worth the time.

 Everything that made us a couple got packed up into two boxes.
 I wanted to throw them away, burn them, shred them, or send them off into space.
 I didn’t want it anywhere near me.
 But I couldn’t.
 I just set them someplace nice and decided I’ll know what to do with them when the time was right.
 I still look at our stuff from time to time to see how beautiful you are and realize you’ll never smile like that for me again.